sgtobliterator/A3UE_EU_US_Extender/readme.md

 - [Orion UAV](https://steamcommunity.com/sharedfiles/filedetails/?id=3093850989)
 - [Yulakia](https://steamcommunity.com/sharedfiles/filedetails/?id=2950257727&searchtext=yulakia)
 ### Compatability
-Additionally, I wish to include support for all the remaining Arma III DLC and the following mods, where applicable:
+Additionally, I wish to include support for all the remaining Arma III DLC and the following mods, where applicable.
+This support would likely come in the form of Arms Dealer weapons, however I may find a way to also integrate them into the factions.
 - [NIArms](https://steamcommunity.com/sharedfiles/filedetails/?id=2595680138&searchtext=niarms)
 - JointCom Armory
   - [Infantry Arsenal](https://steamcommunity.com/sharedfiles/filedetails/?id=3333302397)